bkolarov/kotlin_workshop/typesystem/typesystem.md

 * `List<String?>` - can hold `null` values
 * `List<String>?`- the list itself can be `null`
 * `List<String?>?`- both the list and its values can be `null`

+### Read-only and mutable collections
+Kotlin has separate interfaces for accessing data in a collection and for modifying the data.